LeviThornton/StravaGPX-GarminFix/README.md

 Intro

-This java project was created because I did not want to make a web version and I wanted to export Strava riders into Garmin connect.
+This java project was created because I did not want to make a web version and I wanted to export Strava rides into Garmin connect.
 While being a premium member you can download GPX files from Strava, they will not import into Garmin as they are missing key data elements like time stamps, etc. So this class will fix that.